Pandemic Culture Wars: Partisan Differences in the Moral Language of COVID-19 Discussions: Abstract

 \section{Abstract}

-Effective response to the COVID-19 pandemic required coordinated adoption of mitigation measures, like masking and quarantines, to curb virus's spread.
-However, political divisions that emerged early in the pandemic hindered consensus on the appropriate response.
+Effective response to pandemics requires coordinated adoption of mitigation measures, like masking and quarantines, to curb a virus's spread.
+However, as the COVID-19 pandemic demonstrated, political divisions can hinder consensus on the appropriate response.
 To better understand these divisions, our study examines a vast collection of COVID-19-related tweets.
 We focus on five contentious issues: coronavirus origins, lockdowns, masking, education, and vaccines.
 We describe a weakly supervised method to identify issue-relevant tweets and employ state-of-the-art computational methods to analyze moral language and infer political ideology.
-We explore how ideological divisions and moral language shape conversations about these issues.
-Our findings reveal ideological differences in issue salience and the dynamics of moral language.
-We find that conservatives use more negatively-valenced moral language than liberals, but moral language use by conservatives is less persistent and appears to be driven by dynamics of the news cycle.
-Furthermore, we find that political elites use moral rhetoric to a greater extent than non-elites across most issues.
+We explore how partisanship and moral language shape conversations about these issues.
+Our findings reveal ideological differences in issue salience and moral language used by different groups.
+We find that conservatives use more negatively-valenced moral language than liberals and that political elites use moral rhetoric to a greater extent than non-elites across most issues.
 Examining the evolution and moralization on divisive issues can provide valuable insights into the dynamics of COVID-19 discussions and assist policymakers in better understanding the emergence of ideological divisions.